orbs-network/orbs-spec/behaviors/services/trie.md

    * This requirement depends on our state addressing scheme.
 See state storage requirements
 ## Node types and structure
 ### Common properties
 All nodes have a prefix part.
-A Prefix part is the current node’s contribution to the key prefix represented by a path in the trie
+A prefix part is the current node’s contribution to the key prefix represented by a path in the trie.
 * For child nodes (of any type - branch or leaf) if the parent node had an “Even” parity bit, we encode the prefix part with an offset of 4 bits (Even and not Odd because the parent’s branch digit reverses the parity once it is appended to the parent prefix part).
+* It's possible for a prefix part to be an empty string.

 ### Branch nodes
 In addition to the prefix part attribute, a branch node has up to 16 children.